View Bernadette Stark's Obituary on emissourian.com and share memories

 |

+Bernadette was preceded in death by her husband, Jerald Stark; one great-grandson, Kaedin Newberry; her parents; and one brother, Gerald LeBeau.

+Visitation was held Wednesday, Feb.
+5, from 4 to 8 p.m. at Oltmann Funeral Home, Union, with a rosary service at 3:45 p.m.

-A funeral Mass for Bernadette Stark, 77, Union, will be Thursday, Feb.
+A funeral Mass was held Thursday, Feb.
 6, at 10 a.m. at Immaculate Conception Church, Union.